-HubSpot UI extensions enable you to customize HubSpot’s CRM record UI to suit your needs.
-UI extensions can interact with both HubSpot and external data so that you can quickly access data from within and outside of the account.
+HubSpot UI extensions enable you to customize HubSpot’s UI to suit your needs.
+UI extensions can be created for CRM records and the ticket panels within help desk, and they can interact with both HubSpot and external data using a private or public app included in the project.

 file within the extensions